rnyakuti/Camagru/README.md

 ## How To Run Program ##

-    * In your browser URL type in the path to the source code in the following format http://localhost:{port number}/camagru{or whatever you named the source code folder
+    * In your browser URL type in the path to the source code in the following format http://localhost:{port number}/camagru{or whatever you named the source code folder}

      * This will lead you to the home page of the website and you can begin using it